FarisGJD/mindx/README.md

 # Testing
 Each section was tested for responsiveness during and after completion of the site.
 To do this Google Chrome Developer Tools was used to inspect functionality by examining the site through various predefined device breakpoints as well as overall responsiveness.
 Below are examples of what each section was tested for:

-**Header**
+### Header
 -	Logo redirects to home page.
 -	Links forward to corresponding pages.
 -	Active links signifier responds to correct pages.
 -	Call to action sign up button hover effect works.

-**Footer**
+### Footer
 -	Social media links redirect in a new tab to corresponding pages as well as aria-labels being read correctly.
 -	Contact email address, when clicked opens the users preferred mailing software.

-**index.html**
+### index.html
 -	Background image loads quickly without loss of quality.
 -	Lock icon loads instead of and before predefined text alternative (lock_open) as well as screen readers not reading out text alternative by using aria-hidden attribute.

-**guided-meditations.html**
+### guided-meditations.html
 -	Sticky header works and fits the space between each exercise so that the user can access it.
 -	The right aligned paragraph loads to the correct side.
 -	Aria-hidden attributes for icons work on screen readers as to not confuse or waste impaired user’s time.
 -	Each video/audio exercise loads and can be accessed immediately.
 -	Each exercise has controls is muted, loops and is responsive.

-**sign-up.html**
+### sign-up.html
 -	Signup form button responds to hover animation.
 -	Interactive eye responds to hover and aria-hidden operates.

 ## Device Testing
 To make the site responsive the max-width attribute was used to create popular breakpoints ranging from 1200px – 280px.
-This said since MINDX implements a garish design in terms of text and image size, creating the site desktop first proved to cause issues in terms of responsiveness.
+This said since MIND**X** implements a garish design in terms of text and image size, creating the site desktop first proved to cause issues in terms of responsiveness.
 This is because much of the text and icons were programmed at capacity meaning new breakpoints (rather than the pre-defined norm) needed to be added as to function appropriately on different device sizes.

 For example, the home page ethos needed a different font size at nearly every new and predefined breakpoint.
 Furthermore, as the ethos used a display of absolute to position itself, precision was also an issue; if the screen size deviated slightly the text would overlap with other elements.
 This meant that its position or top and bottom “coordinates” needed to be adjusted accordingly.
 The guided meditation exercises also needed tweaking since they used a display grid to position themselves.
 This meant that the traditional method of responsiveness (box-model) wouldn’t predominantly apply and that specific grid templates needed to be used instead.
 For example, at the 1024 px breakpoint the grid display needed to be changed from a row into a column.